Environmental protection

 - Is it necessary to treat the ballast water on board to comply with Regulation D-2?

 No, even though the installation of a ballast water management system on-board is the most common method.
-The Ballast Water Management Convention arranged other methods as well, e.g. the discharge in port reception facilities, if available (not compulsory).
-Also, the discharge into an external ballast water management system (e.g. on another ship or on land) is possible if these comply with the requirements of the approval specifications from the BWMS Code and, if applicable, procedure G9.
+The Ballast Water Management Convention arranged other methods as well, e.g. the discharge in port reception facilities, if available.
+Also, the discharge into an external ballast water management system (e.g. on another ship or on land) is possible if this leads to compliance with the approval requirements of the BWMS Code and, if applicable, procedure G9.
 The handling of the ballast water needs to be specified accordingly in the Ballast Water Record Book.

 - Is it possible to get exemptions from the treatment requirement in accordance with D-2 in several ports?

-Yes, if all ports have been inspected in accordance with the “HELCOM/OSPAR Joint Harmonized Procedure” in conjunction with IMO Guideline G7 and the risk assessment permits an exemption.
-An exemption is only granted in cases of low risk for the environment, health, material assets and/or resources based on a port inspection.
+Yes, if all ports have been inspected in accordance with the “HELCOM/OSPAR Joint Harmonised Procedure” in conjunction with IMO Guideline G7 and the risk assessment permits an exemption.
+An exemption is only granted on the basis of port investigations if the risk to the environment, health, property and/or resources is acceptably low.
 If the discharge of ballast water is planned for ports, the relevant authorities of the countries have to be contacted.

 - Does the data of the port inspections for granting an exemption get published?
 Is it available to other applicants?

-Yes, the "HELCOM/OSPAR Joint Harmonized Procedure" stipulates this.
-The data shall be entered into the HELCOM databank, which is part of the "HELCOM/OSPAR Joint Harmonized Procedure".
+Yes, the "HELCOM/OSPAR Joint Harmonised Procedure" stipulates this.
+The data shall be entered into the HELCOM databank, which is part of the "HELCOM/OSPAR Joint Harmonised Procedure".

 - Which ships must have a Ballast Water Management Plan and a Ballast Water Record Book on board?